joshuamegnauth54/joshuamegnauth54.github.io/docs/tutoring/data/brief_tutorial/99_ggplot_basics.md

 regress only on the bulk of the observations.

 Here’s a (perhaps?) cleaner way to visualize defense versus hit points.
-Setting hollow shapes helps with overplotting and the possibly distracting colors are removed.
+Setting hollow shapes helps with over plotting and the possibly distracting colors are removed.
 I’m not great at art or visualizations, so don’t take either of these graphs as “correct.”